gabrielmcg/vp-netlify-test/rel-notes/new-features.md

 This release of the Docker-SimpliVity playbooks deploys Docker EE 2.1, featuring Kubernetes 1.11

 - **Prometheus/Grafana on Kubernetes:** The playbooks now deploy a full monitoring stack using Prometheus Operator.
-They install kube-state-metrics and node-exporter components, as well as supporting Kubelet and Apiserver metrics.
+They install `kube-state-metrics` and `node-exporter` components, as well as supporting Kubelet and Apiserver metrics.
 Sample dashboards for Grafana are installed to help you monitor your Kubernetes infrastructure.

-- **Docker UCP metrics for Kubernetes:** A simple, standalone Prometheus/Grafana deployment is provided to support visualization uf UCP metrics.
-These will be integrated into the full stack deployment in a futire release.
+- **Docker UCP metrics for Kubernetes:** A simple, standalone Prometheus/Grafana deployment is provided to support visualization of UCP metrics.
+These will be integrated into the full stack deployment in a future release.

 -  **Sysdig for Kubernetes:** Updated the Sysdig deployment to use Kubernetes  1.11 RBAC and config maps for sensitive data.